-When you sponsor a child through The Glory Project your generosity will change lives by providing food, security, shelter, education, and the gospel to children in need.
-Thank you for your decision to pursue child sponsorship today.
+When you sponsor an orphanage you are choosing to sponsor a child.
+Your generosity will change lives by providing food, security, shelter, education, and the gospel to children in need.
+Thank you for your decision to pursue orphanage sponsorship.

 Your decision to provide child sponsorship is a lifesaving decision for the children and their families.
 By sponsoring a child, you support our project centers for children.
 A decision to sponsor a child not only provides him or her with food security, but also with an education sponsorship that funds the uniforms and supplies the child requires to complete a high school level education.
 Some sponsors also take the opportunity to visit our project centers by participating in our outreach to children (VBS) Mission trips!